BleuLlama/BL2D/README.txt

 1. instantiate the BL2DGraphics objects per each tileset
 2. instantiate the tilemaps you want to define
 3. instantiate the sprite you want to define
+4. instantiate the poly layers you want to define

 Then in your frame update code, just set the parameters as you need to (sprite position, flip, tile index, etc.) and call the engine's render,